janusmiracle/recommendations/README.md

-# Obtain Track Cover Art From Spotify
+# Get Track Cover Art
-Obtains track cover art using Spotify API
+Obtains a tracks cover art using Spotify API.

 USE: